w3hc/gov-crosschain/README.md

 - Membership NFTs are non-transferable to maintain governance integrity
 - All sensitive operations require governance approval

-## License

-This project is licensed under the GNU General Public License v3.0.

-## Credits

-I want to thank [Paul Ravzan Berg](https://github.com/paulrberg) for his work on the [Foundry template](https://github.com/PaulRBerg/foundry-template) we used.

 ## Support

 Feel free to reach out to [Julien](https://github.com/julienbrg) on [Farcaster](https://warpcast.com/julien-),